The novel coronavirus in a few words

 People over the age of 65, or those with a chronic illness such as high blood pressure (only if poorly controlled despite treatment), diabetes (if advanced disease with complications or HbA1c>8), cardiovascular disease, chronic respiratory disease, severe obesity (BMI>40kg/m2), immunosuppression due to a disease, treatment or cancer are at greater risk of developing a severe complication that can lead to death.
 Well treated allergic asthma is not considered a risk factor.

 Being pregnant can, in rare cases, put you at risk of complications.
 Pregnant women must therefore strictly follow preventive measures.

 Children are probably less likely to be infected with the new coronavirus as compared with adults.
 They generally have milder symptoms (cough and/or fever) than adults, or no symptoms at all.
 Albeit very rare, severe complications are also possible.

-Dexamethasone is the one recommended treatment for COVID-19 but only has an effect on the most severe cases.
+Dexamethasone is currently the only recommended treatment for COVID-19 in Switzerland but only has an effect on the most severe cases.